AkmalFairuz/XUIDOp/README.md

 # XUIDOp

 ## Should i use this?
 YES!
 If your server use player name to save player data.
-As we know Xbox Live have glitch to create gamertag same with another account
+XBOX Account have bug, you can create xbox account with same gamertag.

 Usage:
 - /xuidop <player/xuid> <player name / xuid>